Those who happen to be experienced insulin users probably learned a lot over the years.

 Self-administration is advised as often as possible.
 That way, they can maintain their independence, and others still are making sure that the dose is accurate.
-The same goes for those who are in charge of caring for the individual with limited mathematic skills.
+The same goes for those who are in charge of caring for individuals with limited mathematic skills.

 Since using an adhesive on the specific spot tends to make it stickier, it might be wiser to opt for solid or antiperspirant spray.
 Try and avoid deodorants, though, as the many chemicals they contain can easily irritate the skin.

 The best way to do it is to clean the area with some alcohol and apply the spray, before waiting at least ten minutes to insert the infusion set.

 Maintaining the Pump

 If having difficulty with adhesiveness and yet don’t want to prep the area like the method mentioned above, opt for specific dressings and cover the adhesive pad.